mateusz-nalepa/cpu-io-queues-can-be-everywhere/README.md

 Start with the module `presentation-examples`.
 It contains pure Kotlin, zero frameworks, zero magic.
 Only the minimal code needed to illustrate the concepts.
+Simple files with a `main()` method that can be executed after cloning this repository.

 # Fastest way to reduce queue wait
 Just add more threads: